SRMSOFTDEV/indextraderlite/README.md

-# indextraderlite
+# IndexTraderLite
 NSE Index Trading Tool for Smoother and Faster Trading in FNO segment.
+Good for Regular trader.
+Even GOOD for SCALPERS.